upcschool-cloud-arch/contenido/19-gitops-cicd/labs/lab30-infra-pipeline/README.md

 Don't forget the S3 bucket together with the DynamoDB table instantiated in `1.1`!

 ## Solution
 The solution to this lab is located [here](./solution_workflows/).
-Please try yout best, and only use the solution as last resource :)
+Please try your best, and only use the solution as a last resort :)